zextras/tech-doc/source/suite/licensing.rst

 Renewing a license means to extend the duration of the current Plan for a one year period.
-To access the Renewal, select from the *Orders* tab the license you want to upgrade by clicking on the *Renew* icon.
+To access the Renewal, select from the *Orders* tab the license you want to renew by clicking on the *Renew* icon.

 In the duration box, select the new expiry date you want to apply.